Gchism94/chism-creations/exampleSite/content/products/taba-cream.1.md

 priceBefore: "35.00"

 # Product Short Description
-shortDescription: "You will receive one set of Quiet Ears (headphones not included).<br>Ears are sequined on the front and the back, light weight, and comfortable for all day wear!
-It is not recommended to wear them while on water rides.<br>Quiet Ears fit on most headphones.
-They are ideal for noise canceling headphones, but will also work on music headphones.<br>Everything is handmade.
-Colors may vary slightly on screen.<br>If you have questions, or want a custom order, feel free to message me.<br>❤Thank you for visiting my shop❤"
+shortDescription: "You will receive one set of Quiet Ears (headphones not included).
+Ears are sequined on the front and the back, light weight, and comfortable for all day wear!
+It is not recommended to wear them while on water rides.
+Quiet Ears fit on most headphones.
+They are ideal for noise canceling headphones, but will also work on music headphones Everything is handmade.
+Colors may vary slightly on screen.
+If you have questions, or want a custom order, feel free to message me.
+❤Thank you for visiting my shop❤"

 #product ID
 productID: "1"